neilsambhu/carla-race/timeline/README.md

 1/29/2024 2:26 AM: 8 GPUs are not faster than 1 A100 card.
 Killed after 6000 seconds when normal A100 epoch is 5300 seconds.
 1/29/2024 2:38 AM: TODO: custom data structure to train from full sequences of data.
 Windows should be real data.
 Verification: how does training account for "done" flag?
 1/29/2024 2:51 AM: alternative to changing data structure is seeing if window or pull contains "done".
 Currently, check is if last value in sequence is done.
+1/29/2024 4:17 PM: model shows only 1 frame from drive.
+Time to restart training from first epoch.